Mazlumsert1/Lsd-Report/README.md

 ### 3.2 Group work reflection & Lessons learned
 Looking back we should have done a better job managing the team and the time.
 In the beginning of the this course, we felt like we were in control, we made an contract where everybody was forced to sign, if everybody in the team wanted to continue.

 ## Conclusion
+When we started to recieve the massive amount data from the simulator, it worked flawless, in total we recieved approximately 3 million stories and comments.
+Because we werent wary, we didn't notice that we got **429 Http error code** and contuinued in ignorance.
+Another reason we didn't notice this error code, is that our group(K) color(Blue) in the [Chart](http://138.68.91.198/chart.svg)looked very similar to another groups color, so we thought were doing fine recieving data, and also our graph were hidden behind the other graphs.
+Of course this is not excuse for us not noticing it!
+But in the future the teachers should be aware of this.